 Fair-skinned people are more likely to have rosacea, and some women get it during menopause.
 It can’t spread from person to person.

 Your doctor will take a close look at your face and eyes.
-Eye doctors often use a kind of microscope that shows the tiny blood vessels along the eyelid and any glands that might be plugged.
+They often use a kind of microscope that shows the tiny blood vessels along the eyelid and any glands that might be plugged.

 Treatment may include applying warm moist compresses to your eyelids.
 "Probing" is a newer treatment during which a doctor puts thin rods into the plugged glands to open them up.